antoniouaa/hiremepls/src/posts/git-commit--m-init-commit.md

 As for how the blog is developed, I'm using [React 18](https://reactjs.org/) and [TypeScript 4.7](https://www.typescriptlang.org/).

+TypeScript is a first for me and I'm thoroughly enjoying it even though it's kicking my butt.
+I've dabbled in the occassional, simple SPA with Facebook's [create-react-app](https://create-react-app.dev/docs/getting-started/), mostly stayed in the shallows of web development.

 The blog is hosted on [Vercel](https://vercel.com/) because I found it convenient at the time.

-TypeScript is a first for me, for a personal project, at least.
-I'm thoroughly enjoying it even though it's kicking my butt.
-I've dabbled in the occassional, simple SPA with Facebook's [create-react-app](https://create-react-app.dev/docs/getting-started/), mostly stayed in the shallows of web development.

-[comment]: <> (TODO: Describe the problem with re-using CardGrid and Card for projects and blog types and the issue with mapping arrays of different types)
+I should probably buy a domain name for it, <span class="inline-code-block">xxx.vercel.app</span> doesn't look very web devvy.

+What you can expect from these posts is a lot of head scratching from yours truly.
+As for the terrible writing, forgive me, it's not gonna get better any time soon.

+Thanks for reading!

+\- Alex